-• There were no significant transactions during FY19.
+• There were no significant transactions during FY21.

+Macon-Piatt Special Education District, A Component Unit of Decatur School District No. 61 Management's Discussion and Analysis (MD&A)

-Management's Discussion and Analysis (MD&A) Year Ended June 30, 2019 (Unaudited)
+Year Ended June 30, 2021 (Unaudited)

 The results of this year's operations for the District as a whole are reported in the Statement of Activities on page 16.
 Table 2 takes the information from the Statement and rearranges them slightly so you can see our total revenues for the year.